KeChen97/KeChen97.github.io/README.md

 page2 About Me
 <img width="1428" alt="Screenshot" src="https://github.com/KeChen97/KeChen97.github.io/blob/main/Screenshots/screenshot2.png">

-# Tech Requirements
-A browser like Chrome, Safari, etc..

 # What I did
 1. At least 2 html pages with different URLs
 2. W3C Compliant without error throw
 3. Utilize grid by Bootstrap 5+
 4. A JS function invoking Google Firebase analytics for monitoring website traffic.

+# How to install
+1. I use Visual Code Studio as the IDE to modify contents of the codes, including HTML, CSS and JS.
+2. Node.js is required.
+Install by running `npm install -g npm` in the command line.
+3. Use [Bootstrap](https://getbootstrap.com/docs/5.2/layout/grid/) to generate the grid and css class

-# How to install/use
+# How to use
+A browser is required like Chrome, Safari, etc..
 Homepage of the website can be accessed by index.html.
 1. The "About" brings user to "About Me" section, which includes my information.
   - The "Home" button in the left top corner will bring user back to homepage.